DavidRC-Projects/Joint-Effort/TESTING.md

 1. Undefined variables: two variables — swal and openHighScoresModal were flagged as undefined.
 This was resolved by exporting openHighScoresModal from the highscores.js file and importing them into quizfunction.js using ES6 module syntax.
 The swal variable was not modified because it is correctly sourced from the SweetAlert2 CDN, and its functionality works as expected in the browser.

-After the above changes the file passed validation.
-Please see metrics below:
+After these changes the file passed validation.
+Validation metrics shown below:

 ![jshintcheck](assets/images/jshintcheckquizfunctions.png)

 #### redirect.js

 This file passed validation.
-Please see metrics below:
+Validation metrics shown below:

 ![jshintcheck](assets/images/jshintcheckredirect.png)